HucksApp/Make-cln-sht/README.md

 ![GNU_logo](https://github.com/HucksApp/Make-cln-sht/assets/58187974/f33dbb32-04e9-4ed7-8638-6849d954981a)

 # MAKE
 make can be considered the center of the development process by providing a roadmap of an application’s components and how they fit together.

-The exit status of make is always one of three values:
+<span style="color:red;">The exit status of make is always one of three values:</span>

-* <span style="color:red;">0</span>  -> The exit status is zero if make is successful.
+* 0 -> The exit status is zero if make is successful.

 * 2  -> The exit status is two if make encounters any errors.
 It will print messages describing the particular errors.